akankshahu/Ecommerce-Follow-Along/README.md

 - Add a feature to edit and delete addresses.

 This milestone enhances the user experience by providing a comprehensive profile page that displays the user's information and allows for address management.

+📌 Milestone 21 - Address Form Frontend 🚀
+🏆 Learning Goals

+By completing this milestone, I have learned how to:
+✅ Create a frontend form for address input 🏡
+✅ Store user input in the component's state 💾
+✅ Navigate to the address form page from the profile section 🔄 🛠️ Steps Implemented

+1️⃣ Designed an address form with fields for:

+    Country 🌍
+    City 🏙️
+    Address Line 1 🏠
+    Address Line 2 🏢
+    Zip Code 🔢
+    Address Type 📌
+    2️⃣ Managed input values using React state ⚛️
+    3️⃣ Handled form submission and navigation 📩